Belovezha Accords: Legal basis

-Although the USSR Supreme Soviet passed in April 1990 a law specifying the process for a union republic to leave the union, this law was not used to legally dissolve the USSR.
+Although the USSR Supreme Soviet passed on 3 April 1990 a law specifying the process for a union republic to leave the union, this law was not used to legally dissolve the USSR.
 Instead, the 1922 Treaty on the Creation of the Union of Soviet Socialist Republics combined with the 1969 Vienna Convention on the Law of Treaties were used to formally dissolve the Soviet Union.
 This route provided an option for the original signatories of Treaty on the Creation of the Union of Soviet Socialist Republics to bypass the involvement of the other Soviet Republics.
-Only 3 out of 4 original signatories of the Treaty on the Creation of the Union of Soviet Socialist Republics were present, because the fourth (Transcaucasian Socialist Federative Soviet Republic) was dissolved in 1936.
+Only three out of four original signatories of the Treaty on the Creation of the Union of Soviet Socialist Republics were present, because the fourth (Transcaucasian Socialist Federative Soviet Republic) was dissolved in 1936.

 According to the CIS Executive Committee website, "within the CIS, the conclusion of international treaties, their entry into force, application, interpretation, amendment, withdrawal from treaties, termination and suspension as well as the procedure for formulating reservations, are carried out in accordance with the Vienna Convention."
 As of 8 December 1991, the Vienna Convention on the Law of Treaties entered into force for Belarus on 1 May 1986 and for Ukraine on 14 May 1986.